TylwythTeg/Bien-Vendu/README.md

 Manage any number of machines per account, of machine type soda or snack Create and append cash log files per machine (money in) If soda machine, company type and asset number attributes, optional: Selection listings, and how many?
 If snack, model numbers and misc attributes (4 wide?
-5 wide?)
+5 wide?)d